snowwhite2011/huyentrang0811.github.io/_pages/about.md

 ## Recent News
+- **[Apr 2024]** I was offered the AISTATS 2024 registration grant.
+See you in Valencia, Spain this May!
 - **[Mar 2024]** I received the ICLR 2024 Travel Award.
 See you in Vienna, Austria this May!
 - **[Feb 2024]** Two new papers on the applications of Mixture of Experts in Medical Images [[1](https://arxiv.org/abs/2402.03226)] and Large Language Models [[2](https://arxiv.org/abs/2402.02526)] are out!
 - **[Feb 2024]** Two new papers on the theory of Mixture of Experts, [[1](https://arxiv.org/abs/2402.02952)] and [[2](https://arxiv.org/abs/2401.13875)], are out!